Ritten11/LAMAS2021/index.md

 - _PS_ stands for _party size_, which we vary between always between two (as described by a _2_), always being three (_3_) or using the settings from the game rules (_def_ for default).

 ## Identity revealed
+For 5 players (N=5), the table below shows the average mission number in which the idenity of both spies was revealed to all resistance agents.
+We also count the number of times (out of 50) that the identity of the spies was not revealed to the resisitance agents to better understand the influence of the different parameters.
+As can be seen in the table, the use of higher order knowledge by the spies (SPHOK) drastically increases the odds of the spies not being revealed to the Resistance.
+With the resistance using higher order knowledge (RHOK) it there is a slight decrease in the amount of times the spies are not revealed.
+Interestingly, with party sizes (PS) of 3 for every mission the spies are more easily revealed while both SPHOK and RHOK are true.
+This is because there are less instances of the spies not being revealed and on average they are revealed in an earlier mission.
+Overall, we can see that with both SPHOK and RHOK being true, the identity of the spies are more frequently discerned compared to when only SPHOK is true.

+Looking at the results for when spies are not using higher order knowledge (SPHOK is false), we can see that the identities of the spies are revealed quite frequently and, on average, in either the third of fourth mission.
+With a party size (PS) of 3 for every mission, the identity of the spies remains a secret from the Resistance for longer, for both resistance agents using higher order knowledge (RHOK) or not.
+We can also see that when RHOK is true the resistance agents are able to learn the identities of the spies more frequently than when RHOK is false.

 | SPHOK   | RHOK   | PS   |   not revealed |   average |
 |:--------|:-------|:-----|---------------:|----------:|